LEARN HARDWARE FIRMWARE AND SOFTWARE DESIGN - BRIEF DESCRIPTION

 "the engine" behind each program is in data control at bit level, and

-it works exactly the same, although both compilers are so different.
+it works exactly the same, although the two compilers are so different.

-In Software Design are presented 7 software programs (SDx), fairly
+In Software Design are presented 7 complete software programs (SDx), fairly

-complex, though each line of code is again explained in sharp details.
+complex, and each line of VB6 code is again explained in sharp details.

 Note that the software programs are developed in parallel with the